-A survey of 5,000 divorce clients who filed for divorce using the UK’s largest divorce filing service, Divorce-Online, reveals the top five reasons for divorce in the UK.
+A survey of 5,000 divorce clients who filed for divorce using the UK’s largest divorce filing service, Divorce-Online, reveals the top 10 reasons for divorce in the UK.

-The survey was carried out by cross referencing data received on the grounds for divorce.
+The survey was carried out by cross-referencing data received from divorce petitions on the grounds for divorce.

 - Couples stopped loving each other